 Research Culture Survey

 Due to the Covid-19 situation, this will not take place in 2020 but we intend to run it again in 2021.
+Results from the 2019 survey were dissemintated to local contacts in each School, Institute and College and have been used to influence our new UofG Research Strategy (Oct 2020) as well as implementation of the Concordat for the Career Development of Researchers.

 We want Glasgow to be the place where good researchers want to come (and stay!) to do excellent research.
 We are committed to promoting a positive research culture and have introduced a raft of measures to support this, including training, support staff, research integrity advisors, IT innovations and new policies.
 However, all of this work is meaningless if it does not change what is felt on the ground.
 We introduced this survey as a way of understanding where we are making progress and where there is still work to be done.